-Client Tier: it’s the user interface and communication layer of the application, where the end user interacts with it.
-Its main purpose is to display information to and collect information from the user.
+Client Tier: the user interface and communication layer of the application, where the end user interacts with it.
+Its main purpose is to display information and collect information from the user.

-Application Tier: also known as the logic tier or middle tier, is the heart of the application.
-In this tier, information collected in the presentation tier is processed-sometimes against other information in the data tier-using business logic, a specific set of business rules.
-The application tier can also add, delete or modify data in the data tier.
+Application Tier, also known as the logic tier or middle tier, is the heart of the application.
+In this tier, information collected in the presentation tier is sometimes processed-against other information in the data tier-using business logic, a specific set of business rules.
+The application tier can also add, delete, or modify data in the data tier.

 Data Tier:

-Sometimes called database tier, data access tier or back-end, is where the information processed by the application is stored and managed.
+Sometimes called a database tier, data access tier, or back-end, is where the information processed by the application is stored and managed.

 Benefits of three-tier architecture:

--Separation: the chief benefit of three-tier architecture is that because each tier runs on its own infrastructure, each tier can be developed simultaneously by separate development team, and can be updated or scaled as needed without impacting the other tiers.
+Separation: The chief benefit of the three-tier architecture is that because each tier runs on its own infrastructure, each tier can be developed simultaneously by a separate development team, and can be updated or scaled as needed without impacting the other tiers.

--Faster development: Because each tier can be developed simultaneously by different teams, an organization can bring the application to market faster, and programmers can use the latest and best languages and tools for each tier.
+-Faster development: Because each tier can be developed simultaneously by different teams, an organization can bring the application to the market faster, and programmers can use the latest and best languages and tools for each tier.

 Improved scalability: Any tier can be scaled independently of the others as needed.

-Improved reliability: An outage in one tier is less likely to impact the availability or performance of the other tiers.
+Improved reliability: An outage in one tier is less likely to impact the availability or performance of other tiers.

-Improved security: Because the presentation tier and data tier can't communicate directly, a well-designed application tier can function as a sort of internal firewall, preventing SQL injections and other malicious exploits.
+Improved security: Because the presentation and data tiers cannot communicate directly, a well-designed application tier can function as a sort of internal firewall, preventing SQL injections and other malicious exploits.

 3.4 Deployment Diagram

-A deployment diagram in the Unified Modeling Language (UML) models the physical deployment of artifacts on nodes.
-To describe a web site, for example, a deployment diagram would show what hardware components exist, what software components run on each node, and how the different pieces are connected (See figure 3.3)
+A deployment diagram in the unified modeling language (UML) models the physical deployment of artifacts on nodes.
+To describe a web site, for example, a deployment diagram would show what hardware components exist, what software components run on each node, and how the different pieces are connected (see Figure 3.3).